hashimkalam/hashimkalam/README.md

-- 👋 Hi, I’m @hashimkalam
+- 👋 Hi, I’m Hashim Kalam!
 - 👀 I’m interested in coding programming language like Python and JavaScript!
 - 🌱 I’m currently learning at Informatics Institute of Technology as an undergraduate.
 - 💞️ I’m looking to collaborate on projects especially with the front-end development side since my interests lies mainly in that particular area.